cheaps10/mstm-scan/README.md

 There are a few example input files for different calculation parameters.

-The scattering\_coefficient\_file should be suitable for near-field plots with the Jupyter notebook in the Near-Field-Mie-Plot repo.
+The scattering\_coefficient\_file should be suitable for near-field plots with the included Jupyter Noteboo

 The dipole is added using the Green's dyadic formalism:  Relevant publications include:

 Kerker, M.; Wang, D.-S. & Chew, H. Appl.
 Opt., 19, 4159 (1980).
 OSA,  Surface enhanced Raman scattering (SERS) by molecules adsorbed at spherical particles: errata.
 Ausman, L. K. & Schatz, G. C. J. Chem.
 Phys., 129, 054704 (2008).
 Whispering-gallery mode resonators: Surface enhanced Raman scattering without plasmons.
 Heaps, C. W. & Schatz, G. C. J. Chem.
 Phys., 146, 224201 (2017).
 Modeling super-resolution SERS using a T-matrix method to elucidate molecule-nanoparticle coupling and the origins of localization errors.